Top of the pageCheck Your Symptoms

 Constipation, Age 12 and Older

-Constipation occurs when stools are difficult to pass.
-Some people are overly concerned with the frequency of their bowel movements, because they have been taught that a healthy person has a bowel movement every day.
-This is not true.
+Constipation means having a hard time passing stools and passing fewer stools.
+Some people are overly concerned with how often they have bowel movements.
+That's because they've been taught that a healthy person has a bowel movement every day.
+But this isn't true.
 Most people pass stools anywhere from 3 times a day to 3 times a week.
-If your stools are soft and pass easily, you are not constipated.
+If your stools are soft and pass easily, you aren't constipated.

-- Feeling that you do not completely empty your bowels
+- Feeling that you don't completely empty your bowels

 - Hard stools, or stools that look like pellets